 Southern Natchez Trace

 Come experience cycling the best of the Southeast.
 Travel along the scenic recreational Natchez Trace Parkway from Ridgeland to Natchez, a southern jewel of a town.
 We will continue our journey through verdant farmlands to Port Gibson, the town “too beautiful to burn,” visiting Windsor Ruins along our way.
-We’ll overnight at Grand Gulf State Park, which some refer to as the “Little Grand Canyon,” a park known as one of the natural wonders of the Ozarks.
+We’ll overnight at Grand Gulf Military State Park.
 We spin on to the historic Civil War city of Vicksburg and visit the Vicksburg National Military Park, the key to the Civil War.

 Soak up the scenes of Spanish moss–draped trees, enjoy catered meals that reflect the best of this region’s culinary tradition, and learn about the past and present of this corner of the country.